 Our Mission

-crafts people in Walton County.
+2 -- Support the vital work of local artists and crafts people in Walton County.

 We serve visitors from all over the world!
 Most of our visitors come from the metro Atlanta area and northeast Georgia, but we have had visitors from across the United States and many countries all over the world.